 The objective of this course is to prepare the graduate student for management of core operations of an organization.
 It will review core operations of manufacturing product design, sourcing and purchasing, scheduling and control, productivity improvements and overall supply chain design and management.
 In the industry the course will review asset acquisition, business segments, production planning, job design, and overall productivity analysis and improvement.
-(3 units) Prerequisite: MATH 10
+(3 units) Prerequisite: MATH 15 or BA 45